 In 1973 classes were offered at Venice High School to provide higher education opportunities for residents of south Sarasota County.
 The College Board of Trustees in 1977 established the College’s Venice Center, which initially was supported with contributions from citizens of North Port, Englewood and Venice.
 In 1983 the College received an appropriation from the Florida Legislature to build the current full-service campus in Venice, which was dedicated on March 30, 1985.

 The College’s name was changed to Manatee Community College in 1985.

 In January 2003, SCF opened the Center for Innovation and Technology at Lakewood Ranch Corporate Park on 5 acres of land donated by Schroeder- Manatee Ranch.
 This location offers both credit classes and a wide variety of noncredit, personal and professional development and workforce training classes.
 In 2007 Schroeder-Manatee Ranch donated an additional 5 acres and a Medical Technology and Simulation Center was opened in 2010.

 In 2009, the State Board of Education approved the College’s proposal to deliver a Bachelor of Science in Nursing degree.
 To reflect this change to a four-year degree-granting institution, the College’s name was changed from Manatee Community College to State College of Florida, Manatee-Sarasota.
 The College remains committed to the associate degree programs while expanding its mission to a two-year, four-year multiple-campus institution offering four-year degrees needed to meet the higher level education needs of the local workforce.

-About 41,000 graduates have received SCF degrees in the College’s history.
+About 39,000 graduates have received SCF degrees in the College’s 55 years.